+Did Madeleine Smith commit murder or didn’t she?
 The question is still debated in Great Britain.
-Did Madeleine Smith kill her lover Emile L’Angelier on the night of March 23, 1857?
+We may never know if Madeleine Smith killed her lover on the night of March 23, 1857?

-Madeleine came from a wealthy Glasgow family and, as such, was expected to move within that social class and certainly not to associate with the poor working-classes that Emile inhabited.
+Madeleine came from a wealthy Glasgow family.
+As such, she was expected to move within that social class and certainly not to associate with the poor working-classes that Emile inhabited.

 But Madeleine carried on a secret relationship with Emile for two years, writing to Emile in passionate language that scandalized Victorian Scotland and by having clandestine meetings with him at her bedroom window while her family slept.